-- 1. A written O&M Plan must be submitted to DCA by the Applicant immediately upon the completion of any remedial actions required, no later than the Final Allocation Application.
-A qualified person must prepare and certify that the provisions are sufficient to maintain the property in accordance with the DCA O & M Manual, sound business practices, and any other applicable regulatory standards.
-A qualified person is someone who has a recognized degree, certificate, etc., or extensive experience and ability to solve the subject problems (lead or asbestos), at the worksite.
+- 1. A written O&M Plan must be submitted to DCA by the Applicant immediately upon the completion of any remedial actions required.
+An EP must prepare and certify that the provisions are sufficient to maintain the property in accordance with the DCA O & M Manual, sound business practices, and any other applicable regulatory standards.
 DCA will review the O & M Plan and determine if it meets the standards set forth in the DCA O & M Manual.
+The Applicant must execute a written agreement with DCA that recognizes the Applicant's obligation to carry out the O & M Plan including, if applicable, preparing documentation necessary to demonstrate compliance.
 At its discretion, DCA may require additional O & M Plan provisions. - 2.
 The Applicant must send written certification to DCA on an annual basis that certifies the property is being maintained in accordance with any applicable O & M Plans, environmental laws and regulations.
 The Applicant must ensure that an on-site inspection and inquiry are completed before certification.
 The scope of the certification must include both the buildings and grounds, and cover the activities of the Applicant, tenants, sub-lessees, their agents and any other third parties.
 These certifications must specifically address the ongoing effectiveness and adequacy of all current remedial and maintenance actions.
 Such certifications must be included as part of the annual Physical Inspection Report submitted to DCA. - 3.
 In addition, an inspection and confirmation must be made immediately following the occurrence of events that might reasonably be expected to impact the environmental condition of the property or the efficacy of prescribed remedial or maintenance actions.
 Such events would include, but are not limited to fire, flood, building construction or rehabilitation, spills or leaks of hazardous wastes or substances, unusual or intense use of property facilities, and/or significant changes in custodial or management personnel. - 4.
 If the Applicant is unable to confirm that the property is being maintained in accordance with any applicable O & M Plans, environmental laws, and regulations, the Applicant must take any and all remedial and maintenance actions necessary to correct these conditions.
 The Applicant must promptly confirm in writing to DCA the environmental status of the property immediately following implementation of any remedial actions. - 5.
 The Applicant must report to DCA and the appropriate local, state, or federal authority all known violations of applicable environmental statutes and state laws on the property.
 In addition, the Applicant must take all necessary actions to ensure that all violations are promptly corrected, and that the property is brought back to and maintained in full compliance with appropriate environmental statutes and good management practices.